-'The Fourteenth Optimist' mixed media incorporates collage, acrylic paint and printing inks.
-It has a satin finish.
+'The Fourteenth Optimist' by George Hall.
 There is a back story to this work which is written at the end of this description.

-This artwork was created with acrylic graffiti paint pens, the background is a matte photographic print of the collage newsprint, made up of positive words and quotes, then stained with polymer glazes and finished with 3 coats of UV protective satin varnish, it will not fade in direct sunlight.
-But in 20 years you may want to have another coat of UV protective varnish added if it is to continue hanging in direct sunlight.
+This is a one of a kind artwork, there are no duplicates or prints, though there are others in this series, but they are all completely different from one another.
+It was created with acrylic graffiti paint pens, the background is a matt photographic print on canvas of the collage newsprint, made up of positive words and quotes, then stained with polymer glazes and finished with 3 coats of UV protective satin varnish, it will not fade in direct sunlight.

 Signed on the lower right profile edge as well as a certificate of authenticity signed by myself.